 Applications:

-Just like in the spinning chair portion of the lab changing the moment of inertia of an object can increase or decrease the angular velocity of that object.
-Figure skaters take advantage of this and will sometimes begin spinning with their arms outstretched and then bring their arms close to their body which will make them spin much faster.
+Just like in the spinning chair portion of the lab changing, the moment of inertia of an object can increase or decrease the angular velocity of that object.
+Figure skaters take advantage of this and will sometimes begin spinning with their arms outstretched and then bring their arms close to their body, which will make them spin much faster.

 Why is it easier to balance on a bike when it is in motion?
 The answer is angular momentum.
 When the wheels are not spinning it is easy for the bike to fall over.
 Once the wheels are in motion they will have some amount of angular momentum.
 The larger the angular momentum the more torque would be required to change it and so it is harder to tip the bike over.